plotly/plotlyjs.jl-docs/julia/text-and-annotations.md

 As a general rule, there are two ways to add text labels to figures:

 1. Certain trace types, notably in the `scatter` family (e.g. `scatter`, `scatter3d`, `scattergeo` etc), support a `text` attribute, and can be displayed with or without markers.
-2. Standalone text annotations can be added to figures using `fig.add_annotation()`, with or without arrows, and they can be positioned absolutely within the figure, or they can be positioned relative to the axes of 2d or 3d cartesian subplots i.e. in data coordinates.
+2. Standalone text annotations can be added to figures by setting `Layout.annotaitons`, with or without arrows, and they can be positioned absolutely within the figure, or they can be positioned relative to the axes of 2d or 3d cartesian subplots i.e. in data coordinates.

 The differences between these two approaches are that: